 I believe innovation is the most powerful force for change in the world….Success today requires the agility and drive to constantly rethink, reinvigorate, react, and reinvent.

-Children learn skills across a range of topics; including coding and programming their own games, websites, and even apps!
-There is also progressive opportunities for them to develop and refine other computer life skills such as typing, word processing, data handling, and creating and editing pictures.
+Children learn skills across a range of topics, including coding and programming their own games, websites, and even apps!
+There are also progressive opportunities for them to develop and refine other computer life skills such as typing, word processing, data handling, and creating and editing pictures.

 Our computing curriculum ensures that children’s knowledge and skills develop progressively as they move through our school.
 Children continually revisit and build on their previous learning as well as encountering new and exciting challenges within in unit.